useralexd/contact.py/README.md

  * [Contact](#contact)

 ##ChangeLog!
+####Version0.3.0
+   * **Major Update**: Basic log viewing.
+   * **Bugs in this version**:
+     1. To reply back to user, you still have to find a message forwarded from this user, and reply to it.
+Not a bug, but it bugs me right now.
+     2. Log looks unreadable now.
+Not a bug, needs beautification.
+     3. Pager buttons don't look fancy enough for me.
+Not a bug, too.

 ####Version0.2.0
-   * **Major Update**: Start Message editing by `/setstartmessage` Start message is the fist message user sees, when he/she starts the bot.
+   * **Major Update**: Start Message editing by `/setstartmessage` Start message is the first message user sees, when he/she starts the bot.
    * **Bugs in this version**: Hopefully no

 ####Version0.1.0